 Jakafi® (ruxolitinib) was the first FDA-approved JAK inhibitor for any indication and the first FDA-approved product in all three of its current indications.

 Pemazyre® (pemigatinib) was also approved1 by the FDA for an indication that previously had no approved therapies for patients.

 Opzelura™ (ruxolitinib) cream, a novel cream formulation of Incyte’s selective JAK1/JAK2 inhibitor ruxolitinib, is the first and only FDA-approved topical JAK inhibitor approved for certain patients with mild to moderate atopic dermatitis (AD).

-We acquired the right to Iclusig® (ponatinib) through an exclusive license from Takeda Pharmaceuticals International in the European Union and 29 other countries, including Switzerland, Norway, Turkey, Israel and Russia.
+We acquired the rights to Iclusig® (ponatinib) through an exclusive license from Takeda Pharmaceuticals International in the European Union and 29 other countries, including Switzerland, Norway, Turkey, Israel and Russia.
 In January 2020, MorphoSys and Incyte entered into a collaboration and licensing agreement to further develop and commercialize tafasitamab globally.
-Monjuvi® (tafasitamab-cxix)2 is being co-commercialized by Incyte and MorphoSys in the United States, and Incyte has exclusive commercialization rights outside the United States.
+Monjuvi® (tafasitamab-cxix)2 is being co-commercialized by Incyte and MorphoSys in the U.S., and Incyte has exclusive commercialization rights outside the U.S.

-Beyond our in-house development portfolio, Incyte scientists discovered two additional approved medicines, Olumiant® (baricitinib), developed and commercialized by our partner Eli Lilly, and Tabrecta™ (capmatinib), developed and commercialized by our partner Novartis.
+Beyond our in-house development portfolio, Incyte scientists discovered two additional approved medicines: Olumiant® (baricitinib), developed and commercialized by our partner Eli Lilly, and Tabrecta® (capmatinib), developed and commercialized by our partner Novartis.

-Because our commitment to patients is our top priority, a significant portion of our revenue is reinvested back into R&D to support the discovery and development of new therapies for patients in need.
+Because patients are our top priority, a significant portion of our revenue is reinvested into R&D in our effort to Solve On.